-What is short selling?
-A short position is essentially a trade that aims to profit from a decline in the value of a share of stock or another asset.
+A short position is essentially a trade that aims to profit from a decline in the price of a stock or asset.
 That may seem straightforward enough, but short selling stocks can quickly get complicated and risky.
 Before you consider initiating a short position, it’s important to understand the basics.

-But even if you have no intention of becoming a short seller, getting a handle on what short sellers are doing and why, and what that activity might say about a company, industry, or broader market could give you some added perspective as an investor.
+But even if you have no intention of becoming a short seller, getting a handle on what short sellers are doing and why, as well as what that activity might say about a company, industry, or broader market could give you some added perspective as an investor.

 If the price drops, the investor can buy back the stock at the lower price and pocket the difference.
 For example, if a stock shorted at $50 is bought back at $40, the seller realizes a $10 per-share profit (minus transaction costs).
 On the other hand, a short seller holding a losing position may receive a margin call and be required to put up more money.

-Short selling tends to belong to the realm of hedge fund traders and other experienced market professionals with large amounts of capital and the capacity to absorb losses when the market moves against them.
-Typically, a professional trader might sell short if he or she is bearish on a certain stock or industry, or they may be angling for a management shake-up at a company or some other change.
+Short selling tends to be associated with the realm of hedge fund traders and other experienced market professionals with large amounts of capital and the capacity to absorb losses when the market moves against them.
+Typically, professional traders might sell short if they are bearish on a certain stock or industry, or they may be angling for a management shake-up at a company or some other change.
 While that may be the popular image of short sellers, some short sellers are retail investors with a high risk tolerance.

 Data on short interest—the number of shares outstanding that have been sold short—is available for most U.S. companies listed on major exchanges.
 The New York Stock Exchange (NYSE) releases a short interest compilation every two weeks.